luluco92/failbook-api/README.md

 - POST `/api/thoughs` - Adds a new thought to the database.
 - PUT `/api/thoughts/##` - Request body needed.
 Edits a specific thought. (replace ## with the thought's _id)
 - DELETE `/api/thoughts/##` - Deletes a specific thought. (replace ## with the user's _id)
 - POST `/api/thoughts/##/reactions` - Adds a new friend to the friendlist of the user with the id ##.
-Request body needs to contain the user id of the friend.
+Request body should contain the username and the message as 'reactionBody'.
 - DELETE `/api/thoughts/##/reactions/###` - Removes the reaction with reaction id ### from the thought with id ##

 ## Questions